nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 # Creating a Distributed Application

 Distributed applications refer to those where the workflow is divided into multiple fragments that may be run on separate nodes.
 For example, data might be collected via a sensor at the edge, sent to a separate workstation for processing, and then the processed data could be sent back to the edge node for visualization.
 Each node would run a single fragment consisting of a computation graph built up of operators.
 Thus one fragment is the equivalent of a non-distributed application.
-In the distributed context, the Application initializes the different fragments and then defines the connections between them to build up the full distributed application workflow.
+In the distributed context, the application initializes the different fragments and then defines the connections between them to build up the full distributed application workflow.

 In this section we'll describe:

-- how to {ref}`define a distributed Application<defining-a-distributed-application-class>`
+- How to {ref}`define a distributed application<defining-a-distributed-application-class>`.
-- how to {ref}`build and run a distributed application<building-and-running-a-distributed-application>`
+- How to {ref}`build and run a distributed application<building-and-running-a-distributed-application>`.

 (defining-a-distributed-application-class)=

 ## Defining a Distributed Application Class

 :::{tip}
 Defining distributed applications is also illustrated in the [video_replayer_distributed](./examples/video_replayer_distributed.md) and [ping_distributed](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/ping_distributed) examples.
-The `ping_distributed` examples also illustrate how to update C++ or Python applications to parse user-defined arguments in a way that works without disrupting support for distributed application command line arguments (e.g. `--driver`, `--worker`).
+The `ping_distributed` examples also illustrate how to update C++ or Python applications to parse user-defined arguments in a way that works without disrupting support for distributed application command line arguments (e.g., `--driver`, `--worker`).
 :::

-Defining a single Fragment ({cpp:class}`C++ <holoscan::Fragment>`/{py:class}`Python <holoscan.core.Fragment>`) involves adding operators using `make_operator()` ({cpp:func}`C++ <holoscan::Fragment::make_operator>`) or the operator constructor ({py:func}`Python <holoscan.core.Operator>`), and defining the connections between them using the `add_flow()` method ({cpp:func}`C++ <holoscan::Fragment::add_flow>`/{py:func}`Python <holoscan.core.Fragment.add_flow>`) in the `compose()` method.
-Thus, defining a Fragment is just like defining a non-distributed Application except that the class should inherit from Fragment instead of Application.
+Defining a single fragment ({cpp:class}`C++ <holoscan::Fragment>`/{py:class}`Python <holoscan.core.Fragment>`) involves adding operators using `make_operator()` ({cpp:func}`C++ <holoscan::Fragment::make_operator>`) or the operator constructor ({py:func}`Python <holoscan.core.Operator>`), and defining the connections between them using the `add_flow()` method ({cpp:func}`C++ <holoscan::Fragment::add_flow>`/{py:func}`Python <holoscan.core.Fragment.add_flow>`) in the `compose()` method.
+Thus, defining a fragment is just like defining a non-distributed application except that the class should inherit from fragment instead of application.

 The application will then be defined by initializing fragments within the application's `compose()` method.
 The `add_flow()` method ({cpp:func}`C++ <holoscan::Application::add_flow>`/{py:func}`Python <holoscan.core.Application.add_flow>`) can be used to define the connections across fragments.